dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 </Shell>
 ```

-This implicit conversion automatically wraps the `ShellContent` object in a `Tab` object, which is wrapped in a `TabBar` object.
+This implicit conversion automatically wraps the `ShellContent` object in a `Tab` object, which is wrapped in a <xref:Microsoft.Maui.Controls.TabBar> object.

 > [!IMPORTANT]
 > In a Shell app, pages are created on demand in response to navigation.
 This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object.

 ## Bottom tabs

-If there are multiple `Tab` objects in a single `TabBar` object, `Tab` objects are rendered as bottom tabs:
+If there are multiple `Tab` objects in a single <xref:Microsoft.Maui.Controls.TabBar> object, `Tab` objects are rendered as bottom tabs:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"